Documentation in progress

 Relay evaluates each action through detection layers, enforces policies, and can pause execution for human approval before the tool is called.

-Guardrails & Policies
+Guardrails and Policies

 policies: